Beginnings: Myths and stories from world religions

 Ask some general questions: “What was the best part of the story for you?
 Who was your favorite character?” — or questions you come up with on your own.
 You may want to talk with the children about the similarities between this story and the story of Pangu [see session six].

-Remind the children that this will be the last meeting of this Sunday school class, and they will be starting the spring project next week.
+Remind the children that this will be the last meeting of this Sunday school class.
 Tell them how much fun you’ve had being with them all year (assuming that is true).

 Bring out the snack (maybe something that’s not too healthy—cupcakes, even).
 While you’re eating snack, look over the class bulletin board.
 You may wish to organize it better, or you may wish to simply look at all the drawings and photos and talk about them.